-vances under IFRS 9 (continued) Key audit matter How the key audit matter was addressed in the audit For a sample of exposures, we checked the appropriateness of the Group's staging.
+Impairment of loans and adv Key audit matter vances under IFRS 9 (continued) How the key audit matter was addressed in the Ney addit matter audit For a sample of exposures, we checked the appropriateness of the Group's staging.
 For Probability of Default ("PD") used in the ECL calculations we checked the Through the Cycle ("TTC") PDs with internal historical data and checked the appropriateness of conversion of the TTC PDs to Point in Time PDs.
 We checked the appropriateness of the Loss Given Default used by the Group's management in the ECL calculations.
 For a sample of exposures, we checked the appropriateness of determining Exposure at Default, including the consideration of repayments in the cash flows and the resultant arithmetical calculations.
-We checked the completeness of loans and advances and credit related contingent items included in the ECL calculations as of 31 December 2023.
+We checked the completeness of loans and advances, and credit related contingent items included in the ECL calculations as of 31 December 2024.
 We involved Financial Services Risk Management and Information System specialists to verify the appropriateness of the model.
 We considered the adequacy of the disclosures in the consolidated financial statements in accordance with IFRS 9.
 Refer to the material accounting policies, accounting judgements, estimates and assumptions, disclosures of loans and advances and credit risk management in notes 3, 5, 12 and 31 respectively to the consolidated financial statements.